-Installing And Managing Brushes & Other Presets
+Installing And Managing Brushes And Other Presets

-Installing And Managing Brushes & Other Presets
+Installing And Managing Brushes And Other Presets

 I've had a few noobs ask about installing Brushes, Shapes in Photoshop, so in this tutorial I'll demonstrate how to install new Photoshop Brushes and also discuss a few techniques that will help you keep your additions organized and safe.